wacncontent/CustomizeTool/addCommentOutput/articles/search/search-aspnet.md

 ##Design patterns

-A Web app that integrates with Azure Search will need to formulate queries and render the results.
+A <!-- deleted by customization web site --><!-- keep by customization: begin --> Web app <!-- keep by customization: end --> that integrates with Azure Search will need to formulate queries and render the results.
 This section provides guidance on how to structure code for tasks executed in a program that contains user interaction code.
 Schema definition, index generation, and data ingestion are purposely excluded.
-For guidance on how to code those operations, see the walkthroughs and samples listed in [Videos, samples, and tutorials in Azure Search](search-video-demo-tutorial-list.md).
+For guidance on how to code those operations, see the walkthroughs and samples listed in [Videos, samples, and tutorials in Azure <!-- deleted by customization Search](/documentation/articles/search-video-demo-tutorial-list) --><!-- keep by customization: begin --> Search](search-video-demo-tutorial-list.md) <!-- keep by customization: end -->.

 ###Query formulation